 To implement a configurable product in the context of Drupal Commerce product architecture, the key is to add a custom field to the Add to cart form.

 Both single-variation products and products with attributes / variations can be customized as a configurable product.
 Also, multiple custom fields could be added for a configurable product.
 For step-by-step instructions, see Add fields for customizable products in the Configuring the Add to cart form fields section of the documentation on the Add to cart form.

 When it comes to product architectures, there is no one true answer.
-That’s why it’s important for Drupal Commerce to support any number of product architectures.
-Do you need a Commerce solution that uses a completely unique architecture?
-Perhaps there's just no way to make the "products/variations/attributes" structure provided by the Product module fit your needs.
+That is why Drupal Commerce needs to support any number of product architectures.
+Do you need a Commerce solution that uses a unique architecture?
+Perhaps there's just no way to make the "products/variations/attributes" structure provided by the Product module fits your needs.
 If so, you can develop a completely custom product architecture but still benefit from the rest of the Drupal Commerce ecosystem of modules (cart, checkout, order, payment, etc.).

 The key to Drupal's product architecture flexibility is the concept of a purchasable entity.
 Product variations are one example of purchasable entities.
 Every product variation (and every purchasable entity) in Drupal Commerce has 4 key properties: